art-e-fact/example-turtlesim/README.md

 ### Native for supported Ubuntu

-This is tested and likely to work only on ROS2 Galactic/Humble Ubuntu systems.
+This is tested and likely to work only on ROS2 Humble Ubuntu systems.

 See instructions for example [here for Humble](https://docs.ros.org/en/humble/Installation.html)